 The Fisher and Paykel Simplus is one of the best full face CPAP masks for beards.
 It fits snugly on your face, but not too snugly, and is easy to adjust while creating an optimal seal to keep air from leaking out.

 There are plenty of good nasal CPAP masks available, but few can match the quality of the SleepWeaver 3D mask.

-“Flexibility” is a word you’ll often see in reviews of the SleepWeaver 3D CPAP Mask because of flexible materials that make it suitable for patients of all variety of face shapes and sizes.
-Made of soft, lightweight cotton material that eliminates the skin irritation, the headgear’s straps rest above and below the ears to provide comfort and stability (without leaving indentations in your skin).
+“Flexibility” is a word you’ll often see in reviews of the SleepWeaver 3D CPAP Mask, because of flexible materials that make it suitable for patients of all variety of face shapes and sizes.
+Made of soft, lightweight cotton material that eliminates skin irritation, the headgear’s straps rest above and below the ears to provide comfort and stability (without leaving indentations in your skin).

 The headgear’s design also allows you to wear glasses or watch TV while you wear the mask.

 What else do we like about the SleepWeaver 3D CPAP Mask?

 - A permanent 360-degree swivel that allows you to position the tubing in a variety of ways for a variety of sleeping positions

 - A quiet ventilation system that won’t disrupt you or your bed partner’s sleep